 Stallion Syndicates N.J.
-Admin
+Admin.
+Code § 18:24-28.9 pro

 N.J.
 Admin.
 Code § 18:24-28.9 provides that if a horse, not used exclusively for breeding purposes, is syndicated outside of NJ and subsequently is used in NJ, the syndicate will be subject to a compensating use tax if it met the resident requirements of N.J.
 Admin.
 Code § 18:24-28.5 at the time of syndication.
 The residence is that of the syndicate and not of its individual members.